 2. Just because you booked a table, there’s no real guarantee that the restaurant indeed has a table available.
-I once booked a table using a promo code, but later that day, the restaurant called me and told me that they are fully booked and asked me to cancel the Quandoo booking.
-I not only lost the promo code points, but could no longer use that promo code for future bookings (once a promo code is used, regardless of cancellations, that code is no longer valid).
+I once booked a table using a promo code.
+But later that day, the restaurant called me and told me that they are fully booked.
+They then asked me to cancel the Quandoo booking.
+I not only lost the promo code points, but could no longer use that promo code for future bookings.
+(Once a promo code is used, regardless of cancellations, that code is no longer valid).

 3. Redeeming points for cash is not as intuitive as I thought it would be.
 Once you get ≥1000 points, here are the steps to redeem your $15.

 - Click the “Redeem now” button at any restaurant listed in Quandoo.
-This makes it seem like the $15 must be applied only to the selected restaurant, but this isn’t the case.
+This makes it seem like you must only go to that specific restaurant in order to redeem the $15, but this isn’t the case.